 2. Dinner Is A Marathon, Not A Sprint

 Italian dinners are a full production.
 Three courses are served every night: a primo (usually pasta), a secondo with contorni (meat or fish main course and side dishes) and a dolce (dessert, often fruit).
 Dinner is a family event, is eaten slowly and involves much conversation.
+It’s awesome that kitchen remodeling contractors from Oklahoma offer the option to monitor the project online.
 Afterward, everyone lingers and conversation continues.